discord-gamestatus/discord-gamestatus.github.io/docs/admin.md

 ### PostgreSQL database
 A [PostgreSQL][postgres] database is required.

+This guide doesn't go into detail but you will need to create a user on the database with:
+- `CONNECT` on the database
+- `USAGE, SELECT, INSERT, UPDATE, DELETE` on the tables
+- `USAGE, SELECT` on sequences

 ## Optional
 ### Git
 We use [git][git] as our Version Control System, to more easily download the source code and update it